 Baseline characteristics separated by randomization group.
 Aerobic capacity, weight & waist circumference separated by screening/baseline.

-Changes from baseline in Primary and key secondary outcomes, and related exploratory outcomes grouped by randomization group as suggested by the CONSORT statement.
+Changes from baseline and estimated treatment differences for the Primary and secondary outcomes, and related exploratory outcomes as suggested by the CONSORT statement.

-As table 2 but with baseline and randomization groups subgrouped into percentiles of the IFN-score.
+As table 2 but with randomization groups further divided according to percentiles of the IFN-score at baseline and the estimated treatment difference replaced by the estimate for de IFN-score*randomization group interaction.

 Figures in paper